 This is the bond Locus and Wells pledged for their appearance in court.
 Curiously, the names of two co-pledgers were crossed out — Kingsberry Wells and William Wells.
-Both were relatives of Bedie Wells, and William was a witness before the grand jury.
+Both were likely relatives of Bedie Wells, and William was a witness before the grand jury.

 Martin Locus was of African, European and Native American descent.
 Obedience Wells was white.
 Their 1856 prosecution and, presumably, conviction did not much alter their lives, as they are found living together four years later in the 1860 census.
 (The third column after their names was used to indicate race or color.
 Wells’ was left blank; white was the default.
 Locus’ M stood for mulatto.)

 1860 census of Kirbys district, Wilson County.

 Going back ten years, the 1850 census of Nash County shows the household of Kingsberry Wells and his next-door neighbors, Beedy and Martin Wells, who was actually Martin Locus.
 (The age disparity is likely a recording error.
 In fact, contrary to their prosecution, Martin Locus and Obedience Wells, listed as “Pheby Wells,” were married in Nash County on 22 November 1822, despite laws forbidding interracial marriage.
 Per descendant and family historian Europe Ahmad Farmer, after about 1830, when North Carolina began to strip away rights from free people of color, the couple made an effort to appear to live separately.)

 Martin Locus and Obedience Wells’ son Martin Locus Jr. was the father of Martin John Locus.